Located in the up and coming area of campus, Gerhard Quad, Castaño is an upperclass dorm located in Stanford's east campus.

 Pre-assignment to Castaño REQUIRES the use of a TIER THREE housing choice.

-Pre-assignment to Castaño be considered for students who fulfill the following conditions:
+Pre-assignment to Castaño will be considered for students who fulfill the following conditions:

-- Demonstrated interest in building community as evidenced this year by your participation in Castano events and initiation of dorm activities
+- A demonstrated interest in building community as evidenced this year by your participation in Castaño or Gerhard Casper neighborhood events and initiation of dorm activities

 - Experience in developing friendships outside your draw group